mlibrary/about-leverpress/src/content/impact.md

-  The Readership Map replays every view or download of Lever Press books or media components that occurred the previous day.
+  The Readership Map replays every view or download of Lever Press books or media components that occurred the previous four weeks.
 googleDataStudioDescription: >-
   ## Book Usage